 There was a lot of standing water from the snowmelt at the start.
 Parts of the trail were less defined but stayed south of the small stream.
 I’d sometimes lose it to snow patches but soon found the next stretch to continue.

 The traverse through Rainbow Ridge seemed to take forever, and it was long.
-From the pass to the Bowan Mountain’s south saddle was over four miles.
-Along the rolling terrain, I needed to go through two lake basins.
+It was over four miles from the pass to Bowan Mountain’s south saddle.
+Along the rolling terrain, I needed to pass through two lake basins.

 See more trip photos here.